arlac77/repository-provider/README.md

 ### createRepositoryGroup

-Create a new repository group
+Create a new repository group.
 If there is already a group for the given name it will be returend instead

 #### Parameters